 Improved safety for pedestrians, bicyclists, and motorists is one of the key reasons for pursuing multimodal improvements along this corridor.
-Ten-year accident histories are available for the segments within the City and County, shown below.
+Ten-year accident histories are available for the segments within the City and County, shown below (County of Santa Barbara 2011).